SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver7.md

 Locke: <font color=grey>*(Knocks receptionist down)*</font>

-Henry Adams: Just a minute.
+H.A.: Just a minute.
 I don’t think we need the police.
 I’d like to have a talk with this gentleman. <font color=grey>*(Walks towards Locke)*</font>

 Locke: <font color=grey>*(Points at his throat)*</font>

-Henry Adams: You can’t talk?
+H.A.: You can’t talk?

 Locke: <font color=grey>*(Nods)*</font>

-Henry Adams: Well, that doesn’t affect your drinking habits, does it?
+H.A.: Well, that doesn’t affect your drinking habits, does it?

 Locke: <font color=grey>*(Smiles)*</font>

-Henry Adams: <font color=grey>*(Pats Locke on the shoulder, leading him to a table)*</font> <font color=grey>*(To manager)*</font> Then perhaps you’ll be kind enough to lead the way for us.
+H.A.: <font color=grey>*(Pats Locke on the shoulder, leading him to a table)*</font> <font color=grey>*(To manager)*</font> Then perhaps you’ll be kind enough to lead the way for us.

-Narrator: Adams learns that the dumb man works in a circus, and invites him to have a meal.
+N.: Adams learns that the dumb man works in a circus, and invites him to have a meal.
 He then talks about the million-pound bank note he received from the brothers, and their promise to grant him any job he requests.

-Henry Adams: All I was doing was walking around looking for a job, and now look what’s happening.
+H.A.: All I was doing was walking around looking for a job, and now look what’s happening.
 I didn’t ask for this - But now that I’m in it, I may as well enjoy it.

-Henry Adams: And that’s where you could come in!
+H.A.: And that’s where you could come in!
 Are you very busy these days?

 Locke: <font color=grey>*(Shakes his head)*</font>

-Henry Adams: Well, that’s great!
+H.A.: Well, that’s great!
 Then why don’t you stay with me for the next four weeks?
 Help me to keep the bank note intact?

 Locke: <font color=grey>*(Holds out his hand)*</font>

-Henry Adams: <font color=grey>*(Shakes hands with Locke)*</font> <font color=grey>*(To Locke, proudly)*</font> For the next month, I’m Henry Adams, the American Millionaire.
+H.A.: <font color=grey>*(Shakes hands with Locke)*</font> <font color=grey>*(To Locke, proudly)*</font> For the next month, I’m Henry Adams, the American Millionaire.

-### Scene 2.
-At the American Consulate, Henry Adams walks in, followed by Locke.
-The Ambassador shakes hands with Henry to greet him.

-Actors: Ambassador, Henry Adams, Locke

-<font color=grey>*(Locke off the stage)*</font>

-Ambassador: <font color=grey>*(Warmly)*</font> But for these newspapers I wouldn’t have known your arrival.
-Well, how long are you staying?

-Henry Adams: Well, that depends er ... indefinitely.

-Ambassador: <font color=grey>*(Handing a cigar over to Henry)*</font> You’re in time for the season.
-Who do you know, Mr. Adams?

-Henry Adams: I don’t know anyone except er... two brothers in Belgrave Square - Oliver and Roderick something or other. <font color=grey>*(Hesitating)*</font> You see ...
-This note of mine ...

-Ambassador: Say no more, Mr. Adams.
-Would a hundred pounds be enough?

-Henry Adams: Well, that's awfully good of you, but...

-Ambassador: <font color=grey>*(On the phone, immediately)*</font> Bring in a hundred pounds immediately for Mr. Henry Adams, in five-pound notes.

-Henry Adams: Oh, thank you very much.

-Ambassador: I’m here to help our nationals.
-Now to get down to more serious matters.
-I must open a few doors for you.

-<font color=grey>*(Henry Adams and the Ambassador leave.)*</font>

-## Act 6.
+## Act 4.
 Henry was introduced to the upper class.

 ### Scene 1.
-At Hampshire house (the Duchess’s residence), guests sitting around a table.
-Henry walks in.
+Henry was invited to a party.

+### Stage Properties: A table on one side of the stage, guests 1-3 standing on the other side chatting, Portia and her uncle sitting at the rear of the stage, Duchess of Cromarty standing at the front

-Actors: Duchess of Cromarty, Portia, Portia’s uncle (and Duke of Cromarty), Henry Adams, Guests 1-3, Narrator
+Actors: Duchess of Cromarty (the host of the party), Portia, Portia’s uncle (i.e., Duke of Cromarty), Henry Adams, Guests 1-4 (Guests 1-2 are females, Guests 3-4 are males), Narrator

-Narrator: Henry Adams is introduced to a party at Hampshire house, the Duchess’s residence.
+N.: Henry Adams is introduced to a party at Hampshire house, the Duchess’s residence.

-Crowd: Mr. Henry Adams!
+<font color=grey>*(In the background, reading the name aloud)*</font> Mr. Henry Adams!

 Duchess of Cromarty: How good of you to come, Mr. Adams.
 This is my husband.